-- (i) All thoroughfares shall connect to other streets. - (ii) Culs-de-sac and T-turnarounds are not permitted. - (iii) Dead-end streets are only permitted when the adjacent property has not been developed or redeveloped. - (iv) All streets shall have at least two travel lanes, one in each direction; however, streets around squares may have one travel lane with oneway traffic. - (v) Where possible, there shall be parking lanes that can be used for onstreet parking, dropoff areas, valet stands, or bus stops. - (vi) On-street parking lanes shall not be closer than 20 feet to intersections measured from the intersecting lot lines.
+- (i) All thoroughfares shall connect to other streets. - (ii) Culs-de-sacs and T-turnarounds are not permitted. - (iii) Dead-end streets are only permitted when the adjacent property has not been developed or redeveloped. - (iv) All streets shall have at least two travel lanes, one in each direction; however, streets around squares may have one travel lane with oneway traffic. - (v) Where possible, there shall be parking lanes that can be used for onstreet parking, "drop off"dropoff areas, valet stands, or bus stops. - (vi) On-street parking lanes shall not be closer than 20 feet to intersections measured from the intersecting lot lines. - (vii)All sidewalks shall have a minimum width of five feet, and a continuous unobstructed area of a width no less than 60 inches.
+This area shall be unobstructed by utility poles, fire hydrants, benches or any other temporary or permanent structures.